-The reconstructed home of Wilmer and Virginia Mclean, where the generals met is one of the most important places to visit in the park.
+The reconstructed home of Wilmer McLean and his wife Virginia Mclean, where the generals met is one of the most important places to visit in the park.

 The home includes original and reproduction items that would have been in the house.
 The original house was dismantled when the former owners had the idea to move it to Washington DC and create a Civil War museum.